What is CBD? This cannabinoid is a hot topic because it holds the potential to heal the body. There are few to no side effects currently known. Let's

 When you consume cannabis, active compounds known as cannabinoids enter the bloodstream.
 Both THC and CBD are cannabinoids, but there are over 80 total in cannabis.

-Cannabinoids travel through the body where they bond to receptors in the body and brain.
+Cannabinoids travel through the body where they bind to receptors in the body and brain.
 These receptors bond to external cannabinoids as well as endocannabinoids that your body actually produces on its own.

 THC, for instance, produces many psycoactive effects because of the receptors it bonds with.
 This cannabinoid is responsible for the cognitive feelings people associate with getting high.